Pirámides (Madrid Metro)

 Pirámides /es/ is a Madrid Metro station in Madrid city centre.
 It was opened on 5 June 1968 and is one of the oldest stations on Line 5 of the Madrid Metro, located near the Glorieta de las Pirámides ("Pyramids Roundabout," named for the 19th-century obelisks inside it).
-It gives access to the Vicente Calderón Stadium, home to the Atlético Madrid football club, and is located in fare Zone A. The station also offers interchange with Cercanías Madrid via Pirámides railway station.
+The station also offers interchange with Cercanías Madrid via Pirámides railway station and is located in fare Zone A.